 The PKP PLN will:

-- provide preservation services for any OJS journal that has published one year’s worth of content and has an ISSN
+- provide preservation services for any OJS journal that has published at least one article and has an ISSN

-- allow OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to a small number of terms in the Preservation Agreement
+- allow OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement

 - on registration of a journal, automatically determine if the registered journal meets the minimum inclusion requirements

 - preserve the raw journal content as generated by OJS’s existing export tools

 - automatically harvest new content from registered journals and add the content to the PLN, eliminating manual staff intervention at PLN member sites

 - provide access to preserved content after a “trigger event”

 End-user access to journals in the PKP PLN